ascii-monk123/Shell-Lab/README.md

 # Shell-Lab

-Repository with all shell command taught in OS lab
+Repository with all shell commands taught in the OS lab